Gaetano-Dati/muzz-demo/README.md

 ## Technical decisions

-This has been built using a kind of Clean Architecture (which could be improved by adding "use-cases"), Room Database, ViewModel, Hilt for dependency Injection, Jetpack compose, StateFlow to be observed
+This has been built using a kind of Clean Architecture (which could be improved by adding "use-cases"), Room Database, ViewModel, Hilt for dependency Injection, Jetpack compose, StateFlow to be observed, for this I pbviously used the MVVM pattern, as this needs to have some observables

 ## How it works